Caesarean Section Procedure

 - Contractions: The tightening and releasing of your uterus is known as a contraction.
 These contractions will start to come in lesser intervals as the delivery progresses.
 It is important to keep track of the number of minutes between each contraction as this will help the doctor monitor the delivery.
 These may not be the most reliable indication of the progression of your labour and delivery, because sometimes, these contractions may also be false alarms like Braxton Hicks contractions, which may happen at various points during your third trimester.

 - Opening of the Cervix: The opening or dilation of the cervix will usually take place eventually along with the contractions.
 Usually, this opening is about 3 to 4 centimeters with a passage connecting the vagina with the uterine cavity.
 When this dilation reaches 10 centimeters, it means that the baby is ready to start crowning.
 At this point, the contractions will also be closer and you will be urged to begin pushing so that the baby may enjoy a safe passage.
+If you wish to discuss about any specific problem, you can consult a Gynaecologist.

 Let's first get to know what are menstrual cramps?